nwelsh/eMeasurematics-assessment/README.md

 Bonus, recolor the cubes.
 Bonus++ let me select a color to change a cube to.

-how to run
+how to run:
-npm install
+1. npm install
-npm run dev
+2. npm run dev

 ![Screen Shot 2025-07-09 at 11 41 47 AM](https://github.com/user-attachments/assets/85e290bb-eab9-4bd3-bced-05b8b42bcb40)